U0137

 • 6

-CAN bus fault on a shared network segment affecting multiple modules simultaneously.
+Bus fault on a shared segment affecting multiple modules simultaneously.

 Symptoms drivers notice